GuzlejM/Keepthinking/README.md

 - did Carousel but as I'm not sure how time limited is testing process.
   I didn't implement expanding searchbar or opening menu.
 If needed I'm happy to deliver after your reviewing.

-I enjoyed this challenge an will be Happy to hearing from you.
+I enjoyed this challenge and will be Happy to hearing from you.

 Martin Guzlej